Yo! Noid: Plot

-In Yo!
-Noid, wild creatures led by Mr. Green are running amok around New York City.
-As they cause havoc, the Mayor of New York decides to call upon the Noid to stop his evil duplicate, save everyone, and give him a massive pizza reward.
+The game opens on a news bulletin claiming that Mr. Green, a green doppelgänger of The Noid, is leading a group of wild creatures to run amok around New York City and cause mass hysteria.
+The mayor calls upon The Noid to stop this chaos for a massive pizza reward.
+The Noid embarks with his super yo-yo and various other inventions.

 Gameplay

-Both games use a modified engine of Wagan Land and share the same gameplay.
+Both games use a modified engine of Wagyan Land and share the same gameplay.
 The protagonist (Hanamaru or Noid) has no life meter, and loses a life by either making contact with an enemy or running out of time before completing a level.
 For offense, both characters use different weapons (a Hawk for Hanamaru and a yo-yo for Noid) but can gather magic points by collecting scrolls and use them for screen-clearing special attacks or very rare power-ups, both kinds of which are found in large scrolls opened with their weapons.
 Extra lives are awarded for every 20,000 points scored.
 Most levels are traveled on foot, but exceptions include a skateboard and an autogyro (Hanamaru uses his hawk companion for flight).
 Minigames vary for each version.
 In Hanamaru, for example, the player whacks penguins in one stage and Yo!
 Noid uses a "Pizza Crusher" level, as on the "Avoid the Noid" advertisements.
 Boss battles in Hanamaru utilize a card-based system and Yo!
 Noid focuses on pizza-eating contests.

 The instruction manual of Yo!
 Noid includes a $1 Domino's Pizza coupon.

 Development

-Kamen no Ninja Hanamaru was based on the Wagan Land engine.
+Kamen no Ninja Hanamaru was based on the Wagyan Land engine.
 During American localization, Capcom teamed up with Domino's Pizza to promote the Noid by changing a lot of graphics, sound, and presentation.
 However, none of the game mechanics were changed.
 The localized game was released in the rest of the world as Yo!
 Noid in November 1990.
 Most of the music was reused for Yo!
 Noid, changing a few tunes and creating a few new tracks for a more American atmosphere.
-Namco Bandai Games published the Wagan Land series, and Capcom published both Hanamaru and Yo!
+Namco published the Wagyan Land series, and Capcom published both Hanamaru and Yo!
 Noid.

 Kamen no Ninja Hanamaru was first released in Japan on March 16, 1990.